dfelinto/blender-manual/manual/animation/armatures/bones/editing/properties.rst

 Most bones' properties (except the transform ones) are regrouped in each bone's panels, in the *Bones* tab in *Edit Mode*.
 Let us detail them.

-Note that some of them are also available in the 3D Views, through the three pop-up menus within the same entry:
+Note that some of them are also available in the 3D Viewport, through the three pop-up menus within the same entry:

 - *Toggle Setting*: :kbd:`Shift-W` or :menuselection:`Armature --> Bone Settings --> Toggle a Setting`